 3 Fun Ways to Keep Employees Engaged

 Despite businesses starting to ramp up again, large corporate campuses and skyline defining architecture will likely remain eerily quiet for the foreseeable future.
-These vacancies are due to a new phenomenon where white-collar organizations seem to be competing for last place, at least when it concerns returning to the office.
+These vacancies are due to a new phenomenon where professional organizations seem to be competing for last place, at least when it concerns returning to the office.

-Companies like Facebook, Microsoft, Amazon, Google, Zillow and many others are delaying returning to the office until at least October with the bulk of them eyeing a quasi-return as late as Q1 2021.
+Companies like Facebook, Microsoft, Amazon, Google, Zillow, and many others are delaying returning to the office until at least October with the bulk of them eyeing a quasi-return as late as Q1 2021.
 While other companies like Nationwide and Cisco are scrapping office settings in favor of remote work for large swaths of their employees.

-Skills, character and people’s social selves make our team members so much more interesting than we can ever imagine.
+Skills, character, and people’s social selves make our team members so much more interesting than we can ever imagine.
 Now we have a unique opportunity to learn more about each other.

-From employee led guitar lessons, photography how-tos, and sushi rolling workshops, to yoga sessions, art classes, cocktail making, and ski tuning demonstrations, there are a wide variety of fun skills that employees can share and learn from one another.
+From employee-led guitar lessons, photography how-tos, and sushi rolling workshops, to yoga sessions, art classes, cocktail making, and ski tuning demonstrations, there are a wide variety of fun skills that employees can share and learn from one another.

-There are work related options too.
+There are work-related options too.
 Tapping employees to help each other hone skills like public speaking, writing, or excel skills are great ways to develop both the teachers and the students.